programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] 112
 ```

 R is case sensitive, so be careful that you use the same notation when you use the variables you have assigned (or named) in other actions.
+See Rasmus Bååth's article, [The State of Naming Conventions in R](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), for more information on how to go about naming variables.

-To remove a variable from the console, type `rm()` with the variable you want to remove inside the brackets and hit "Enter".
-To see all of the variables you have assigned, type `ls()` into the console and press enter – this will help to make sure you are not using the same name for multiple variables.
+To remove a variable from the console, type `rm()` with the variable you want to get rid of inside the brackets and hit *Enter*.
+To see all of the variables you have assigned, type `ls()` into the console and press *Enter* – this will help to make sure you are not using the same name for multiple variables.
 This is also important because R stores all of the objects you create in its memory, so even if you cannot see `x` in the console, it may have been created before and you could accidentally overwrite it when assigning another variable.

 For example, here is the list of variables we have created so far: